nxproject/workspace/readmes/README_USERS.md

-# Users and Accounts
+# Users

-Access to the site is controlled by the User dataset and the Accounts entries.
+Access to the site is controlled by the User dataset entries.
 Both are similar in that the site manager decides on which datasets and tools are available, but users hold more personal information that is available for processes.